dhagandev/Unit1BrowserGame/README.md

 * **Contains:** Map what has been bought (Key/Value pair being Upgrade Name/True/False), Map conditions to buy upgrades, Run functions to update what is being upgraded

 **_Might derive a parent class for Achievements and Upgrades if there is enough overlap_**

+#### Potential Game Loop Options
+1. Initialize information - Game manager class?
+	1. Create the Player's Hero from Hero Class
+	1. Set statistic values to starting values
+1. Randomly generate an enemy - Enemy manager class?
+	1. Spawn this enemy on the battlefield position
+	1. Create health bar above enemy
+	1. Enemy stays up until enemy health is <= 0
+1. Display all information, including Player's Hero and Enemy (Render?)
+1. Player (and present companions) attack based on attack speed - Game manager class?
+	1. When an attack occurs:
+		1. Add to damage dealt.
+		1. Remove from enemy health
+		1. Check if enemy died
+			1. If enemy died, add to monsters killed
+			1. If enemy died, add coins to money on hand
+			1. If enemy died, add coins to total money earned
+		1. Call attack timers again

 ### Possible Image Sources
 * https://rvros.itch.io/